J1149/j1149.github.io/developers/pai_core_apis/get_block.md

 *Parameter #2---whether to get JSON or hex output*

-Prior to 0.15.0 release the verbose parameter was of boolean type.
-After the 0.15.0 release, the variable has been renamed to `verbosity` and now takes an integer from 0 to 2.
-It is backward compatible with prior releases with verbose level 0 equivalent to verbose=false, whilst verbose level 1 is equivalent to verbose=true.
+It takes an integer from 0 to 2.

 {% include table_header.md
   n= "Format"